penelopeyang1/penelopeyang1/README.md

-. ݁₊ ⊹ . ݁˖ . ݁ The world doesn’t need more software engineers - it needs creators with vision . ݁₊ ⊹ . ݁˖ . ݁

-I’m Penelope (˶ᵔ ᵕ ᵔ˶), and I build digital experiences that are equal parts useful, beautiful, and unforgettable.
+Hi, I'm Penelope (˶ᵔ ᵕ ᵔ˶), and I build eye-catching digital experiences . ݁₊ ⊹ . ݁˖ . ݁

+ With an eye for business and user satisfaction, I enjoy creating things I wished existed ~

+Open to work :)